mhbeals/nisaba/README.md

 ## Contributing

-If you want to run Nisaba directly from source:
+If you wish to contribute to the development of *Nisaba*, clone and run from the source code using the following commands from your terminal:

 ```
 git clone https://github.com/mhbeals/nisaba